emc-mongoose/darzee/README.md

 ## 1.1 Launch Mongoose run

 Mongoose launching process is divided in 3 steps:
-* nodes selection;
-* configuration set up;
-* scenario set up;
 ![](screenshots/setup/set_up_overview.png)

 ### 1.1.1 Nodes selection

 ![](screenshots/setup/nodes/nodes-selection.png)
-Mongoose could be launched on multiple nodes.
-You could add and select nodes on the first step of set up.
-Added nodes will be remained within the UI.
+Multiple Mongoose run nodes could be selected. <b>First</b> selected node will be the entry one. <br/>

-## 1.1.2 Configuring
+## 1.1.2 Configuration

 ![](screenshots/setup/configuration/configuration.png)

-Configuration is being fetched via Mongoose REST API.
-You could change it via the UI.
-The changed configuration would be passed to Mongoose /run POST request as a parameter.
+Configuration is presented as an editable JSON tree. <br/>
+Initially, the configuration is fetched from the entry node.

 ## 1.1.3 Scenario
 Mongoose's scenarios are written in JavaScript.
 It's possible to write JavaScript code in the UI using code editor.